Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Curzon Solution

-for an axial symmetric gravitational field produced by two singularities on the axis $\bar{x}^{1}$ separated by a distance $2a$.
-If the origin of a reference frame lies at the mid point between the two singularities on this axis, so for an arbitrary point P in the plane of $\bar{x}^{1}~ \textmd{and}~ \bar{x}^{2}$ coordinates the direction of these singularities can be defined using bipolar coordinates $\bar{r}_{1}~ \textmd{and}~ \bar{r}_{2}$, as shown in Figure 1:
+for an axial symmetric gravitational field produced by two singularities ($A$, $B$) on the axis $\bar{x}^{1}$ separated by a distance $2a$.
+If the origin of a reference frame lies at the mid point between the two singularities on this axis, so for an arbitrary point $P$ in the plane of $\bar{x}^{1}~ \textmd{and}~ \bar{x}^{2}$ coordinates the direction of these singularities can be defined using bipolar coordinates $\bar{r}_{1}~ \textmd{and}~ \bar{r}_{2}$.
+Where